 Considered along with prevailing research on leading teams in any discipline, the study provides valuable insights into how content teams work and what they need to thrive.

 These key factors come from the groundbreaking 1993 article, The Discipline of Teams, a classic that still tops HBR’s reading list on leading teams.
-“This kind of commitment requires a purpose in which team members can believe,” the article continues, an insight reflected in our own findings that content teams need a leader who unites the team and stakeholders with a clear vision:
+“This kind of commitment requires a purpose in which team members can believe,” the article continues, an insight reflected in our own findings that content teams need a leader who unites the team and stakeholders with a clear vision.
+We found:

 These challenges reinforce success factors identified in the research, such as communication between silos (85%) and buy-in from internal and external stakeholders (82%).

 Our research found that some challenges evolved as teams matured, shifting from advocating, educating, and sorting out roles and processes to aligning goals and breaking down silos across the organization.
 “It’s important that the organization is ready to talk about content and that there is support from the top,” Fabric.com’s Lauren Schuman noted in an interview.
 “The success of content teams may potentially depend on where the organization is in terms of their thoughts about content.”

 With the rise of the Millennial workforce, it’s worth noting how this generation feels about the leadership in their organizations.
 According to Deloitte’s Millennial survey, only 10% of Millennials defined a true business leader as one who is focused on financial results.
 This same study also found that only 28% of Millennials think their current employer makes full use of their skills.

 And Gallup backs up this desire to have leadership invest in individuals’ strengths.
 They found that the odds of an employee being engaged when leaders neglect to invest in their strengths are 1 in 11.
 But engagement goes up eightfold when leadership focuses on individuals’ strengths.